 At the end of the sessions if you wish to continue we ask that you become members of the club (at very reasonable membership fees) and move up to the improver group, you are able to borrow a club boat for the improver sessions but preference will be given to new beginners using the club boats so start to think at that stage of obtaining your own boat.
 (Second hand Optimists and Toppers are in the region of £300 to £700 and depreciate very little)

-We are an RYA Champion Club.
-This is awarded in recognition of the quality and accessibility of our Junior Sailing Program.
 In addition to the ‘summer training’ we also provide ‘winter training’ in conjunction with the Welsh Yachting Association.
 This runs in January, February & March since club racing and open events generally run March to December.

 The best way to improve your sailing is to practice so Juniors are encouraged to join our Club NIght and to take part in the normal racing sessions.